 Duties of the Board.
-Except for powers given to our shareholders by law, our board of directors is responsible for all matters relating to the successful operations of our company and, through its resolutions, governs matters involving the company.
+Except for powers given to our shareholders by law and within the limit of the corporate purpose, our board of directors is responsible for all matters relating to the successful operations of our company and, through its resolutions, governs matters involving the company.

 Appointment and Term.
-Our board of directors must be composed of at least three members, but may not exceed 18 members.
+Our board of directors must be composed of at least three members, but may not exceed 18 members, subject to the dispensation established by law in the event of merger.
 In appointing and electing directors, we seek a balanced representation of women and men.
 The term of a director is 3 years, and directors may be re-elected at our annual ordinary share meetings; however, a director over the age of 75 may not be appointed if such appointment would result in the number of directors over the age of 75 constituting more than one-third of the board.
 The number of directors who are also our employees cannot exceed one-third of the board.
 Directors may be natural persons or legal entities except for the chairman of the board who must be a natural person.
 Legal entities appointed to the board must designate a permanent representative.
 If a director dies or resigns between annual meetings, the board may appoint a temporary director to fill the vacancy, subject to ratification at the next ordinary general meeting, or, if such vacancy results in a number of directors below three, the board must call an ordinary general meeting to fill the vacancy.
-If a director is absent at four consecutive meetings, he or she will be deemed to have automatically resigned.
+If a director is absent at more than four consecutive meetings, he or she will be deemed to have automatically resigned.